stefangeneralao/sinch-actions/README.md

 ## Usage
 1. Create a conversation API with app setup with channels to use.
-Currently only Telegram can be used.

 2. For listening to PR with certain label, in example listen PL with "urgent" label, add the following to the workflow
 ```